angyonghaseyo/AutoInsure/README.md

-# Decentralized Flight Insurance Platform
+# Decentralized Travel Insurance Platform

 A blockchain-based platform for flight delay and baggage insurance with automatic payouts powered by Chainlink oracles.

 ## Project Overview

-This decentralized flight insurance platform allows travelers to purchase insurance policies for flight delays and baggage loss.
+This decentralized travel insurance platform allows travelers to purchase insurance policies for flight delays and baggage loss.
 If a flight is delayed beyond a certain threshold or baggage is reported lost, the smart contract automatically processes a payout to the insured's wallet without requiring any manual claims process.

 ### Key Features